 If you are at risk from hereditary tinnitus, or you already have tinnitus, then you should be more careful with your hearing than other people.
 Wear hearing protection whenever you are in any noisy environment.
 Get a pair of earplugs with a carry case and keep them with you at all times.
 They are tiny and will probably fit on your keyring.
 They are not expensive, last a long time, and may save your hearing!

 Background soft music or white noise can help mask the sounds when they become really annoying, especially when you are trying to sleep

 If you have tinnitus, the ringing can get worse when you are under stress or anxious.
 This extra ringing will then stop, usually, once the anxiety or stress has gone.
 This effect can lead to a vicious circle where the ringing in the ears causes more stress, leading to more tinnitus, and so on and so on.

-There are several things that you can try if you find that you are having trouble sleeping due to tinnitus
+There are several things that you can try if you find you are having trouble sleeping because of tinnitus

 If tinnitus has been caused by loud noises over a long period, then it is usually permanent.
 When it is caused by infections, blockages or medication, then very often it will subside once the underlying cause is fixed.